 As decreasing frequency = lengthening wave length (time), and vice versa, this raises some interesting musical questions.
 Over a given temporal frame, are more ascending (higher) pitches (frequencies) required in order to be as meaningful as fewer descending (lower) ones?
 Do we experience descending arpeggios as being temporally stretched and ascending ones as being temporally contracted?
 Similarly, are descending entries and ascending exits counter-intuitive?

 It is interesting that the frequency range of the piano keyboard, and the range of traditional musical output in general, utilises less than a third of human hearing potential (20Hz to 20000 Hz approx.); and all at the lower end of the spectrum.
 Might this help to explain a tendency towards accelerando with ascending arpeggios, a need to (literally) rush to the top, like air/pressure bubbles in a stream?

 In physics, “all” short/faster wavelengths are said to be more energetic than long/slower wavelengths; where > frequency = > energy = > entropy.

-If the up/down “directional” placement of auditory objects contributes to their perception, then why is octave equivalence (EO) deemed to be exempt?
+If the up/down “directional” placement of auditory objects contributes to their perception, then why is octave equivalence (OE) deemed to be exempt?

-Perhaps “all” musical interval’s need to be thought of with regard to energetic temporal distance.
-Not least that “pitch combinations give rise to emergent properties not present in the component notes” and that music “provides a powerful stimulus with which to discover interesting auditory phenomena; these may in turn reveal auditory mechanisms that would otherwise go unnoticed or underappreciated” (McDermott and Oxenham, 2008 – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2629434/ ).
+Perhaps “all” musical intervals need to be thought of with regard to energetic temporal distance, not least that “pitch combinations give rise to emergent properties not present in the component notes” (McDermott and Oxenham, 2008, p.
+452) and music “provides a powerful stimulus with which to discover interesting auditory phenomena; these may in turn reveal auditory mechanisms that would otherwise go unnoticed or underappreciated” (ibid.).